girish425/Travel-Tourism-Hospitality-Analysis/REPORTS/Readme.md

 ## Libraries used:
 * Pandas
 * NumPy
 * Matplotlib
 * Seaborn

-5. Dataset Description
+## 5. Dataset Description

-The hotel booking dataset contains information related to hotel reservations and customer details.
+* The hotel booking dataset contains information related to hotel reservations and customer details.

-The important fields included:
+* The important fields included:

-Booking ID

-Customer Type